lukebuehler/azimuth-cli/docs/grant.md

 - Document the project
 - Document usage, give usage examples

-How should it work?

-1) Generate
- a) generate spawn list (e.g. random)
- b) generate master tickets (optional)
- c) generate arvo key (from master ticket or from seed)
- d) generate random seed

-2) Spawn from spawnlist (file or input list) to an address

-3) Set network keys from seed or from master tickets

 ### Milestone 2 - Vetting and Second Phase of CLI

 Expected Completion: 1 month